OuterCorner/OpenSSL/README.md

 CLANG_ALLOW_NON_MODULAR_INCLUDES_IN_FRAMEWORK_MODULES = YES
 ```

-This is needed because the current version of OpenSSL public headers reference system headers.
+This is needed because the current version of OpenSSL's public headers reference system headers.

 ## License